richardcornish/django-applepodcast/docs/feed.rst

 Sample
 ======

-The show feed is optimized for submission to the iTunes Store by adding additional `iTunes-specific tags <https://help.apple.com/itc/podcasts_connect/#/itcb54353390>`_.
+The show feed is optimized for submission to the Apple Podcasts by adding additional `Apple Podcast-specific tags <https://help.apple.com/itc/podcasts_connect/#/itcb54353390>`_.

 The following is the direct output of a show feed following the `RSS feed sample <https://help.apple.com/itc/podcasts_connect/#/itcbaf351599>`_ in the Podcasts Connect documentation as closely as possible.